spawnmarvel/quickguides/securityPKI-CA/README.md

 # Certificate Authority

-The below tutorial is translate to windows
+The below tutorial is translated to windows and cmd is used.

 https://www.rabbitmq.com/ssl.html#manual-certificate-generation